Juanmartin1111/Travel_By_Map/README.md

 Travel_By_Map is a game where the player is a particularlly image that can move around the map and check out the enviroment around.
 Player is allow to zoom in and zoom out at the map, as well as rotate the camera and the image.

-Player importnt key and comands to move around the map:
+Player important key and comands to move around the map:

 	 - Arrows: UP, DOWN, LEFT, RIGHT - move the camera
 	 - if shift+UP - zoom in